-- (1) Occurs on, or is delivered to, school property or a school-sponsored activity or event on or off school property; or - (2) Occurs off of school property or outside of a school-sponsored activity or event, if the conduct interferes with a pupil's educational opportunities or substantially disrupts the orderly operations of the school or schoolsponsored activity or event.
+- (1) Occurs on, or is delivered to, school property or a school-sponsored activity or event on or off school property; or - (2) Occurs off of school property or outside of a school-sponsored activity or event, if the conduct interferes with a student's educational opportunities or substantially disrupts the orderly operations of the school or school-sponsored activity or event.

-The Superintendent of Schools is responsible for ensuring that this policy is implemented.
+The Superintendent of Schools is responsible for ensuring that this Policy is implemented.